Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 ## Upload Test Data to Snowflake
 Duration: 2

-The model used in this scenario is that each Native App Consumer will bring their own supply chain data (orders and site recovery), the Native App will use the consumer's data to perform it's calculations.
+The model used in this scenario is that each Native App Consumer will bring their own supply chain data (orders and site recovery).
+The Native App will use the consumer's data to perform it's calculations.

 In the SQL below, we will be using `NATIVE_APP_QUICKSTART_DB` for our Consumer testing data.